 Read the following clock and watch do’s and don’ts to learn more about how clocks and watches affect your feng shui.

-DO use a pendulum or chiming clock to deplete and drain nasty earth stars (2&5) from becoming problematic (southwest and center in 2013).
+- DO use a pendulum or chiming clock to deplete and drain nasty earth stars (2&5) from becoming problematic.

 - DO make sure your clocks are not oversized or dominate your room.